ColinQiyangLi/dqc/README.md

 ```

 ## How do I obtain the 100M, 1B datasets?
-Please visit the official OGBench repository ([additional features](https://github.com/seohongpark/ogbench?tab=readme-ov-file#additional-features)) for information on how to generate these large datasets.
+Please follow the instructions [here](https://github.com/seohongpark/horizon-reduction?tab=readme-ov-file#using-large-datasets) to obtain the large datasets.

+## Acknowledgments
+This codebase is built on top of https://github.com/seohongpark/horizon-reduction.

+## BibTeX
 ```
 @article{li2025dqc,
   author = {Qiyang Li and Seohong Park and Sergey Levine},